-** Start your eLearning now and get 25% off.
-We can then schedule in water activities once we are out of lockdown.
+** Start your eLearning now and we can then schedule in-water activities once we are out of lockdown.
 Click the link above. **

 Scuba divers describe the PADI Rescue Diver course as the most challenging, yet most rewarding course they’ve ever taken.
 Why?
 Because you learn to prevent and manage problems in the water, and become more confident in your skills as a diver, knowing that you can help others if needed.

 - Our staff are here to help you improve your diving, not just tick a box.
 We are not a certification ‘factory’ we are here to develop safer, more confident divers ….. and have fun!